ROCm/HIP/docs/how-to/hip_cpp_language_extensions.rst

 ================================================================================

 The ``warpSize`` constant contains the number of threads per warp for the given target device.
-It can differ between different architectures, see the :doc:`hardware features <../reference/hardware_features>` for more information.
+On AMD hardware, this is referred to as ``wavefront size``, which may vary depending on the architecture.
+For more details, see the :doc:`hardware features <../reference/hardware_features>`.

 Since ``warpSize`` can differ between devices, it can not be assumed to be a compile-time constant on the host.
 It has to be queried using